linuxboot/heads-wiki/Installing-and-Configuring/Upgrading.md

 ![CanBeFlashedToMaximizedRom](https://user-images.githubusercontent.com/827570/167728631-85a5ca9e-48f6-4d4f-8544-532fa75bf5d3.jpeg)
 - This means you can internally migrate from Legacy boards (xxxx-hotp/xxxx boards ROM) to their Maximized boards counterpart (xxx-hotp-maximized/xxxx-maximized boards ROM).
   - If you are presently on a Legacy board (If Heads boot screen is not showing Maximized):
     - You will have to manually call flashrom from the Recovery Console:
+      - `mount-usb`
+      - `flashrom -p internal -w /media/heads-hotp-maximized-version-gcommit.rom`
     - ![InternalUpgradeToMaximizedROM](https://user-images.githubusercontent.com/827570/167729694-6ff8da60-986a-4ec3-9b2d-4fa94e42d3fa.jpeg)
 - If you are already running a Maximized board ROM, you can safely upgrade through Heads GUI keeping your current settings.